 Enhanced capacity to address illegal logging

-The VPA process has strengthened the capacity of government, the private sector and civil society stakeholders to work together to address illegality in Liberia’s forest sector.
-Capacity building activities have included training to enable:
+The VPA process has strengthened the capacity of Government, the private sector and civil society stakeholders to work together to address illegality in Liberia’s forest sector.
+Capacity building activities have included:

-- Civil society and community representatives to engage in negotiations and to participate in the Joint Implementation Committee.
+- Civil society and community representatives to engage in negotiations, participate in the Joint Implementation Committee and participate in forest monitoring activities.

 An annex to the VPA lists the information that the Government of Liberia commits to make publicly available.
 The VPA recognises a role for civil society groups as independent forest monitors.
 Information released in relation to the VPA has already led to changes in the way Liberia allocates permits to exploit private or community forests.
 It has empowered communities to better benefit from forests and to be in a better position to manage forest resources themselves.